-- World leaders in Industrial Symbiosis
+- World leaders in Industrial Symbiosis.

-- Has Europe’s largest regional heating network
+- Has Europe’s largest regional heating network.

-- Is developing Sweden’s largest solar park
+- Is developing Sweden’s largest solar energy park.

-- INTERACT Sweden (International Accelerator Clean Tech)
+- INTERACT Sweden (International Accelerator Clean Tech).

 Furthermore, the municipality of Helsingborg is the owner of the main producer of energy and heat delivered to the city through a district heating system, as well as owning the local waste treatment company.
 Contact us today to learn more about the sustainability sector and investment opportunities in Helsingborg.

-An introduction to some of our strongest actors:
+An introduction to some of our strongest actors

 Industry Park of Sweden (IPOS) is an industrial park in the southern part of Helsingborg.
 Here several companies work together to create an industrial symbiosis, generating increased competitiveness through reduced environmental impact.
 The industrial park is owned and run by Kemira Kemi, but there are also more than 15 additional companies established there, participating in the symbiosis.
 You find the companies in the park here.

-The Industry Park of Sweden is the perfect place for establishing new cost -effective facilities that fit into our existing infrastructure.
+The Industry Park of Sweden is the perfect place for establishing new cost-effective facilities that fit into our existing infrastructure.

 Nordvästra Skånes Renhållning (NSR) handles the region’s municipal and industrial solid waste.
 As mentioned earlier it is owned by the municipality of Helsingborg together with five surrounding regions: Bjuv, Båstad, Höganäs, Åstorp and Ängelholm.
 Their main function is to collect existing waste, sort it and either produce biogas, take care of recycled and reusable material, send the burnable waste to incineration, or, as a last resort, place it in landfills.